 (c) the amount requested by the Member State.

-Amounts reimbursed pursuant to Article 36(5) shall not be taken into account for the purposes of calculating the ceiling set out in point (b).
+Amounts reimbursed pursuant to Article 36(5) shall not be taken into account for the purposes of calculating the ceiling set out in point (b) of the first subparagraph.

 6. On the request of a Member State, interim payments may be increased by 10 % above the co-financing rate applicable to each priority for the Funds, if a Member State meets one of the following conditions after [date of adoption of this Regulation]:

-(a) the Member State receives a loan from the Union under Council Regulation (EU) No 407/2010;
+(a) the Member State receives a loan from the Union pursuant to Council Regulation (EU) No 407/2010;

-(b) the Member State receives medium-term financial assistance under the ESM as established by the Treaty establishing the ESM of 2 February 2012 or as referred to in Council Regulation (EC) No 332/2002 conditional on the implementation of a macro-economic adjustment programme;
+(b) the Member State receives medium-term financial assistance under the European Stability Mechanism as established by the Treaty establishing the European Stability Mechanism of 2 February 2012 or as referred to in Council Regulation (EC) No 332/2002 conditional on the implementation of a macro-economic adjustment programme;

 (c) financial assistance is made available to the Member State conditional on the implementation of a macroeconomic adjustment programme as specified in Regulation (EU) No 472/2013 of the European Parliament and of the Council .